Best Wedges For Chipping 2025

 Reasons to avoid

-The new Titleist Vokey SM10s now feature progressive shaping which helps them look really attractive at address on all lofts available.
+Our top pick goes to the new Titleist Vokey SM10s, a wedge that is incredibly popular with players on the professional tours.
+They now feature progressive shaping which helps them look really attractive at address on all lofts available.
 In comparison to the Vokey SM9 wedges, we noticed a slightly smaller head shape and straighter leaning edge in the lower lofts (46° to 52°) than the higher lofted options.

 Performance-wise, the spin is fractionally higher in the SM10, which we think is likely down to individually cut TX9 grooves that differ based on the loft or finish of the wedge.
 Also, Titleist have provided the SM10 with micro-texture between the grooves, this helps create more friction on the face which, in-turn, helps create further spin and more control around the greens.